Ask the Experts: Hummingbird Behavior Explained

 When a hummingbird visits your backyard nectar feeder or flower garden, it’s downright enchanting.
 They seem to hover magically in the air and zip around in the blink of an eye.
-But these can sometimes be tricky birds to attract, and we receive a lot of questions from readers about how they might do so more efficiently.
-So we’ve rounded up the five questions we get asked the most about attracting hummingbirds.
-If you’ve ever wondered if homemade sugar water is better than store-bought, how to keep bees and ants away from your sugar water feeders, or what to do if one hummingbird is driving away other hummingbirds, look no further!
-We’ve got your answers right here!
+But these can sometimes be tricky birds to attract, and we receive a lot of questions from readers about these tiny fliers.
+So we’ve answered some questions we get asked the most often about hummingbirds.

-How do I draw them to my yard?
+How do I attract more hummingbirds to my yard?

-What can I do about a hummingbird that drives others away from the feeder?
+Why do hummingbirds chase others away from the feeder?